 Some couples prefer to use the church’s musicians, like the organist or choir, throughout the whole service because their sound suits the church acoustics so well.
 Our organists and choir-mistress will gladly discuss your requirements with you.
 You can also hire your own musicians as well as, or instead of, the church musicians.
 Please discuss your plans with us, so we can ensure that the musicians’ contribution fits smoothly into your marriage service.

 You may also use recorded music if you wish, though please bear in mind that recorded music is often not the best choice as you enter or leave the church.
 A live musician can ensure that the music is timed to fit the bride’s walk down the aisle, but recorded music is not so flexible.
-It is generally better to save recorded music for the signing of the registers.

 There is a vast range of music available.
 Here are just a few favourite classical pieces which you might consider for entering and leaving the church.